s4ros/notes/uefi_linux_windows.md

 ## Black screen after successful installation
+When your Ubuntu installation is done and you can see the `ubuntu` entry in your UEFI boot menu, but after choosing it all you can see is a black screen (in my case cooling fans started working very hard), please boot your laptop using LiveCD and try to install `Boot-Repair` tool.
+It helped me.

 ```bash
 sudo add-apt-repository ppa:yannubuntu/boot-repair
 sudo apt-get update
 sudo apt-get install -y boot-repair && boot-repair
 ```
+After launching, please follow the Recommended way.